-From 2009 to 2015, average real income per family grew by 13.0% (Table 1) but the gains were uneven.
-Top 1% incomes grew by 37.4% while bottom 99% incomes grew only by 7.6%.
-Hence, the top 1% captured 52% of the income gains in the first six years of the recovery.
-2014 and 2015 are the first two years where bottom 99% incomes have finally started to grow significantly.
+From 2009 to 2017, average real income per family grew by 14.0% (Table 1) but the gains were uneven.
+Top 1% incomes grew by 38.1% while bottom 99% incomes grew only by 8.7%.
+Hence, the top 1% captured 49% of the income gains during this recovery period.

 The top percentile share declined during WWI, recovered during the 1920s boom, and declined again during the great depression and WWII.
-This very specific timing, together with the fact that very high incomes account for a disproportionate share of the total decline in inequality, strongly suggests that the shocks incurred by capital owners during 1914 to 1945 (depression and wars) played a key role.7 Indeed, from 1913 and up to the 1970s, very top incomes were mostly composed of capital income (mostly dividend income) and to a smaller extent business income, the wage income share being very modest.
+This very specific timing, together with the fact that very high incomes account for a disproportionate share of the total decline in inequality, strongly suggests that the shocks incurred by capital owners during 1914 to 1945 (depression and wars) played a key role.
+Indeed, from 1913 and up to the 1970s, very top incomes were mostly composed of capital income (mostly dividend income) and to a smaller extent business income, the wage income share being very modest.
 Therefore, the large decline of top incomes observed during the 1914-1960 period is predominantly a capital income phenomenon.

 Interestingly, the income composition pattern at the very top has changed considerably over the century.
 The share of wage and salary income has increased sharply from the 1920s to the present, and especially since the 1970s.
 Therefore, a significant fraction of the surge in top incomes since 1970 is due to an explosion of top wages and salaries.
-Indeed, estimates based purely on wages and salaries show that the share of total wages and salaries earned by the top 1 percent wage income earners has jumped from 5.1 percent in 1970 to 12.4 percent in 2007.8
+Indeed, estimates based purely on wages and salaries show that the share of total wages and salaries earned by the top 1 percent wage income earners has jumped from 5.1 percent in 1970 to 12.4 percent in 2007.11